chenxiating/urban-hydro/README.md

 # urban-hydro

 Jan 5, 2020
 create_network function now can calculate diameter changes based on degrees away from the outlet.

+Test this for the feature branch.